Yneth/yneth.github.io/content/blog/2023-01-30_system_design_outline.md

 - Storage

-  - how your model looks like?
+  - how your model looks like? calculate the size in bytes.
   - how much storage will it take?
       - for one day
+      - for one month
       - for 5 years

-- Bandwidth

-  - amount of bandwidth per one day?
-      - read traffic
-      - write traffic

 - Cache requirements

   - how much GB per day?
   - how many machines needed to store your cache?
-      - for example you have 3TB of cache
+      - for example, you have 3TB of cache
         and single machine is able to store 150GB
         then you would need 20 servers to handle the load